Python

 You can instantiate an instance of Mixpanel with a String containing your Mixpanel project token.
 You can find your project token in the settings dialog of the Mixpanel web application.

-Once you have an instance of the tracker, you can track events by providing the event name and properties to Mixpanel.track().
+Once you have an instance of the tracker, you can track events by providing the event name and properties to Mixpanel.track() (opens in a new tab).

 from mixpanel import Mixpanel